 The diploma course is done in two sections:

 Section 1 is the workshops which can be taken in-class or as distance home study.

-In-class takes 6 days and if taken as home study takes approximately 75 hours.
+The In-class studies are given over 7 days and if taken as home study takes approximately 75 hours.

 In-class also has the extra bonus for the opportunity to learn hands-on directly under Jan Benham’s professional 35 years of experience and guidance, also to share experiences with fellow students and/or hobbyists during this time.